Young Leaders Wealth Redistribution Circle

-Leaders learn from community experts about the history of money, race and strategies for facilitating workshops through introspective and comprehensive trainings and walk away with a multitude of tools that will enable them to focus on their strengths while developing their confidence in public speaking, problem solving, and group collaboration.
+Leaders learn from community experts about the history of money, race and strategies for facilitating workshops, through introspective and comprehensive trainings and walk away with a multitude of tools that will enable them to focus on their strengths while developing their confidence in public speaking, problem solving, and group collaboration.

-Through this program young leaders gain awareness around the theories and practices of racial equity to develop an anti-racist framework leading them to become the social innovators and agents of change that will transform their communities and the world around them.
+Young leaders gain awareness around the theories and practices of racial and economic equity leading them to become the social innovators and agents of change that will transform their communities and the world around them.

-Your generous contributions will support the success of our Young Leaders Institute participants.
+Your generous contributions will support the success of our Wealth Redistribution work.
 Please contact us if you have any questions or would like more information.

-Iris Lerner is an 18 year old aspiring healer and natural medicine practitioner.
+Iris is a twenty-year-old aspiring healer and natural medicine practitioner.
 They are most recently based in the San Juan Islands and studying at Whitman College.
 They are called into this space by a devotion to radical healing, collaborative education and learning, and transformative justice.
-She sees this as an opportunity to dedicate herself to her community in a sustainable way and gain inspiration and power from her peers.
-Her goal is to practice accountability through a commitment to humility and learning while building relationships centered around mutual care and justice.
+They see this as an opportunity to dedicate themself to their community and gain inspiration and power from their peers.
+Their goal is to practice accountability through a commitment to humility and learning while building relationships centered around mutual care and justice.
 They believe wealth redistribution is an important aspect of building community and collective power and that it is a mechanism that can be used to heal generational trauma around money, strengthen relationships through an intentional practice of asking for and receiving support.